jamesdidathing/cloud-site/src/blog/my-first-blog.md

 ## Why bother?

 Personally, I relocated to Australia for my partners job so I had to put a pause on my job in the UK and go on a career break.
-Now - most would think this is a great time to just relax, chill out and not do any "work" for a while.
-Unfortunately though, my brain doesn't allow that and years of educational stress means I feel like I should always be doing *something*...
+Now, most would think this is a great time to just relax, chill out and not do any "work" for a while.
+Unfortunately though, my brain doesn't allow that and years of educational stress means I feel like I should always be doing __something__...

 So how can someone keep advancing their career, when on a break from it?

 I decided to upskill myself!
 One thing I find with learning on the job, is that you only ever learn the things you need for the job you are doing, and nothing else.
 What if I want to use a new technology?
 I need to find something that my job wants, and then I can go and learn it after.

 One thing I have always been interested in learning is ___Cloud Technology___.
-A scary, new and quite abstract thing to me at the time I started, and something that if done wrong can really rack up a credit bill.
+A scary, new and quite abstract thing to me at the time I started, and something that if done wrong can really rack up an expensive credit bill.
 A great way to learn!

 This post is all about my journey through the [Cloud Resume Challenge](https://cloudresumechallenge.dev/docs/the-challenge/aws/_), and I would advocate anyone wanting to learning the same things to take part.
 This post isn't going to talk about the intricate details of how each part works and how I set it up (there's hundreds of those), but more of what my experience was like through all of this and what I learned throughout.